anirudhs001/Basket/Readme.md

 <h1>Basket </h1>
-A basic website written in golang(mostly) and JS to ease offline shopping.
+A basic website written in golang and JS to ease offline shopping.

 To see in action, run the executable as: ./Basket and goto localhost:8080